MrYsLab/python_banyan/docs/example6.md

 Lines 27 through 34 handle the tkinter differences for Python 2 and 3 and allow a single code source to service both tkinter versions.

-Lines 37 through 39 import not only the BanyanBase class, but MessagePack and ZeroMQ because we are going to incorporate parts of the Python Banyan receive_loop into the tkinter mainloop, and our GUI component needs direct access to those packages.
+Lines 37 through 39 import not only the BanyanBase class but MessagePack and ZeroMQ.
+Our GUI component needs direct access to these packages because portions of the Python Banyan receive_loop will be placed in the tkinter mainloop.

-Lines 62 through 68 prepare for initializing the parent BanyanBase class in line 71.
+Lines 62 through 68 prepare for initializing the parent BanyanBase class on line 71.

 Lines 77 and 78 subscribe to all topics of interest.